Big Data And AI: The End Of PrivacyJune 10, 2017GDPR

 - Businesses need to explicitly state the purposes for which they are collecting customer data.
 Further, their claims will be verified by Data Protection Officers.

-- The customers should be able to access or update the personal data that is collected from them and even delete all of it at any time they deem fit.
+- The customers should be able to access or update the personal data,collected from them and even delete all of it at any time they deem fit.

 - Businesses should allow the customers to download or transfer a standardised, digitised copy of all their data available with the businesses to some other provider.